2023 ARTIST GUIDE

 No artist may let or sublet their booth either entirely or partially, with or without charge.
 Work of individuals other than those accepted and specified in the artist’s application for entry may not be exhibited or advertised in the booth.

 1) Complimentary snacks and bottled water will be available at our Artist Hospitality Tent which will be located at our Information Booth near the Plaza Fountain Stage.

 3) A box lunch will be delivered to your booth on Saturday.
-You can order your free lunch at Artist Check-In on Friday, May 6.
+You can order your free lunch at Artist Check-In on Thursday, May 4 or Friday, May 5.

 5) Booth sitters will be provided for 15-minute intervals.
 Please call the phone number on the back of your festival artist badge when you are ready for a booth sitter.

-$7,000 will be awarded by the festival judge.
+$7,000 total will be awarded by the festival judges.
 Best of Show will receive $2,000.
-There will be five (5) Judge’s Choice awards given in the two-dimensional category (includes: Drawing/Pastels, Mixed Media 2D, Painting, Photography, and Printmaking), and five (5) Judge’s Choice awards in the three-dimensional category (includes: Clay, Fiber, Glass, Jewelry, Mixed Media 3D, Sculpture, and Wood).
-All award winners will be automatically juried into the 2023 Ridgeland Fine Arts Festival.
-Judging will take place Saturday, May 7 during the hours of the festival.
+There will be five (5) $500 Judge’s Choice awards given in the two-dimensional category (includes: Drawing/Pastels, Mixed Media 2D, Painting, Photography, and Printmaking), and five (5) $500 Judge’s Choice awards in the three-dimensional category (includes: Clay, Fiber, Glass, Jewelry, Mixed Media 3D, Sculpture, and Wood).
+All award winners will be automatically juried into the 2024 Ridgeland Fine Arts Festival.
+Judging will take place Saturday, May 6 during the hours of the festival.
 Commemorative awards and cash awards will be presented to artists at their booths.